Outdoor Activities in Central Iowa

 55.)
 Johnston Green Days (next to the Johnston Public Library).
 Celebrate the Johnston community with an annual parade, carnival, run, games, and more.

 56.)
 National Night Out (first Tuesday in August; check your local neighborhood association to see where the closest is to you).
 Taking place the first Tuesday of August every year, National Night Out promotes police and community partnerships and the importance of community for the safety of our neighborhoods.
-The kids (and adults too) get to climb inside police cars, aboard fire trucks, and meet their local officers.
+The kids (and adults too) get to climb inside police cars, aboard fire trucks and meet their local officers.

 57.)
 Saylorville Butterfly Garden (near the visitor center at 8250 Horseshoe Rd, Polk City).
 Park at the visitors center and take a short walk on the bike trail.
 You’ll soon come to a fun butterfly garden with short trails great for exploring bugs, bees, and butterflies.

 58.)
 Zoo Brew (Blank Park Zoo 7401 SW 9th St, Des Moines).
-Get a sitter for the kids or grab some friends and head to the BPZ for an adult only night.
+Get a sitter for the kids or grab some friends and head to the BPZ for an adult-only night.
 Listen to a band play, enjoy beer and/or wine, and enjoy the zoo sans kids.

 59.)
 Cowles Commons (221 Walnut St, Des Moines).
-Once known as Nollen Plaza, the space is now used as an outdoor community event space.
+Once known as Nollen Plaza, space is now used as an outdoor community event space.
 There’s an outdoor piano to play, fountains to run through, and is in the center of the downtown happenings.

 60.)
 Raccoon River Park (2500 Grand Ave, West Des Moines).
-Between the 3 mile walking trail around the lake, playground, and beach, it’s easy to spend a full day here.
-There’s also a fishing dock (if you have a fishing permit, or it can be a fun place to go on free fishing weekend) a bit further down from the beach and playground.
+Between the 3 miles walking trail around the lake, playground, and beach, it’s easy to spend a full day here.
+There’s also a fishing dock (if you have a fishing permit, or it can be a fun place to go on the free fishing weekend) a bit further down from the beach and playground.

 61.)
 Loess Hills (western Iowa).
 Not in Central Iowa, but an easy drive hour and a half drive along I-80.
-Let me explain before you make the same mistake I did, the Loess Hills run from the western Missouri through Iowa.
+Let me explain before you make the same mistake I did, the Loess Hills run from western Missouri through Iowa.
 When I said I wanted to go to the Loess Hills, there’s not just one spot, it’s a land formation over a large area.
 A unique land formation consisting of a rare type of soil called loess (hence the name).
 That said, after quite a bit of exploring in the area thanks to multiple day trips, our favorite areas include Loess Hills State Park, Preparation Canyon, DeSoto Wildlife Refuge, and Hitchcock Nature Center.

 62.)
-Henry Doorly Zoo (3701 S 10th St, Omaha).
+Omaha Henry Doorly Zoo (3701 S 10th St, Omaha).
 Again, another not in Central Iowa, but this zoo is phenomenal and such an easy drive from Des Moines (the zoo is right off of the interstate too).
 It’s known as one of the world’s best zoos (not kidding at all), plus if you have a Blank Park Zoo membership, you get in for half price.
 I promise you it’s well worth the trip.

 65.)
 Races at Prairie Meadows (1 Prairie Meadows Dr, Altoona).
 One Sunday in July features zebra, ostrich, and camel races.
 It’s our favorite day to go, but it does get crowded.

 66.)
 Picket Fence Creamery (14583 S Ave, Woodward).
-While their country store is open daily, Sample Sunday is a great introduction to the farm and their products.
+While their country store is open daily, Sample Sunday is a great introduction to the farm and its products.
 Happening the first Sunday of every month, there’s a few vendors, calves to see and pet, and chat with the owners.
 Their ice cream is not to be missed!